 - Through UNI’s close-knit campus community and surrounding institutional partners, PSE students create lasting connections for mentorship, support, and a professional network.

-The Postsecondary Education: Student Affairs M.A Program, in collaboration with the UNI Division of Student Affairs, will host the Ninth Annual Fall Preview Day on Friday, September 25, 2020.
-Check-in will begin at 8:30 a.m.
-The event will conclude around 1 p.m.
+The Postsecondary Education: Student Affairs M.A Program, in collaboration with the UNI Division of Student Affairs, will host three virtual Preview Days this fall.
+Sessions will be held on the following dates:

 Individuals interested in learning more about the program and the Division of Student Affairs are invited to contact David Schmid (email@example.com) with any questions.